jairoh/git_prac_c/README.txt

 Hello from README.

-The cake is a lie.
+The cake is telling the truth.